 - Keep increasing your budget as long as the returns are growing – This is possibly the most essential rule of PPC management: boost your budget on campaigns that are beneficial and not on campaigns that are causing loss.

 - In the beginning, it is usual to run non-profitable campaigns since the optimization period may take some months but in the long run, you shouldn’t invest money without positive returns.

 - Learn from the competitors – The first footstep to make when setting up a new PPC campaign is to have a closer look at what your competitors are achieving.
 Some low-cost competitive intelligence tools such as SEMRUSH can give you a lot of information about your competition.

 - Things like how much they invest, for what keywords they rank, the exact ad copy they are using is the data you can get by pulling a competition analysis report.
 Analyze these data and use them for your own benefit.

-- Invest money on keywords that give profit – One more reason that makes Adwords a cost-effective advertising solution is that you have the potential to control the budgets & allocate it to keywords/audiences which are profitable.
+- Invest money on keywords that give profit – One more reason that makes Adwords a cost-effective advertising solution is that you have the potential to control the budgets & allocate them to keywords/audiences which are profitable.

 - When you set up your campaigns, you do it on the basis of what you think might work but after a few weeks, you will see that few keywords (or audiences) perform better than others.